-- Ultrasounds use radiation.
 This is absolutely not true.
-X-Rays use radiation.
-Ultrasounds use high-frequency sound waves that bounce around and “paint” a picture of the body’s internal structures.
-In your case, that structure is your uterus and baby!
+X-Rays use radiation, but ultrasounds use high-frequency sound waves that bounce around and “paint” a picture of the body’s internal structures.
+In your case, the structure being viewed is your uterus and your baby!

-- 3-D ultrasounds show the baby’s sex more accurately than 2-D ultrasounds.
-It seems like this would be the case but, in fact, since it’s virtually the same technology, the sexing statistics remain the same.
-You only have your baby’s position to blame if the tech can’t get a good read or if you are one of the aforementioned 3%.
+It seems like this would be the case due to the higher number of photos used, but since it is virtually the same technology, the sexing statistics remain the same.
+It is likely that your baby’s position is to blame if the technician can’t get a good read, or if you are one of 3% mentioned above.

 Ultrasounds aren’t invasive.

 While transabdominal ultrasound is not invasive, in some cases your doctor may want to do a vaginal ultrasound to get a better look at the baby from a different position.
 This is also used to check your cervix dilation if you’re in preterm labor, and more.
 In this case, a wand-style ultrasound is used and it does extend into your vaginal canal.

 Vaginal ultrasounds take about 30 minutes, and while you may feel very minimal discomfort, it typically doesn’t cause any pain.